jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >The diagonals will be the same branch in the row and column headers, so place "N/A" in those cells.

-Here is a more conversational set of two prompts:
+Here is a more conversational interaction to reach the same outcome:
 >What are the checks and balances of the three branches of the United States Federal government?

-Followed by:
+This returns a text based respons.
+If a table is desired, then continue with this additional prompt:
 >Put that in a table.

 I thought the second, more conversational and more natural prompts gave me better results than the first one, but rather than place __N/A__ on the diagonals, which would suggest that a branch has a check and balance upon itself, it lists powers associated with that branch.
 So I added this third request to clean that up: